Bladder pain syndrome is a poorly understood condition where you have pelvic pain and problems peeing.

 It's sometimes called interstitial cystitis (IC) or painful bladder syndrome (PBS).

 It's difficult to diagnose BPS (interstitial cystitis) as there is no single test that confirms the condition.

-The main symptoms of interstitial cystitis are:
+The main symptoms of BPS (interstitial cystitis) include:

 - sudden strong urges to pee

-- needing to pee more often than normal
+- needing to pee more often than usual

 When to see a GP